The Competition for the 2024 CINTAS Foundation Fellowship in Visual Arts is now OPEN.

-Visual Arts may include painting, sculpture, installation art, photography, video, and the media arts.
+Visual Arts may include painting, sculpture, installation art, and the media arts.
 Media arts encompasses narrative, non-narrative, documentary, animation, or experimental time-based works using audio, digital, film and/or video media; also included is computer art in which the computer is an essential element of the work's creation, presentation or understanding.

 Sculpture and Installation Art

 At least two views of each work must be included.
 Ten images of at least five different pieces should be included.
-A DVD of not more than three minutes of a sculpture in motion may be included only for work in which mechanical or kinetic motion is an integral aspect of the work.
+A video of not more than three minutes of a sculpture in motion may be included only for work in which mechanical or kinetic motion is an integral aspect of the work.

 Since 1963, the CINTAS Foundation has awarded over 185 fellowships in the visual arts.
 In addition to supporting Cuban artists, many early in their careers, the CINTAS Foundation also maintains a growing collection of works by past awardees and other esteemed Cuban artists.
 For the purpose of historical value and documentation, award recipients are encouraged to submit art work (i.e., representative samples of their work) to be added to the CINTAS Fellows Collection after the grant period.

-Artist's and Project Statements
+Artist and Project Statements

-Prepare two narrative statements: The Artist's Statement describes your personal history, your development as an artist, and your plans for the future.
+Prepare two narrative statements: The Artist Statement describes your personal history, your development as an artist, and your plans for the future.
 The Project Statement describes the project or activity that you would undertake if awarded a CINTAS Fellowship.
 Please include a timeline for the project, and identify other sources, where appropriate, of funding for the project.

 Letters of Recommendation